Aafia Siddiqui: Sentencing

 Siddiqui was sentenced to 86 years in prison by Judge Berman on 23 September 2010.
 During the sentencing hearing, which lasted one hour, Siddiqui spoke on her own behalf.
 Upon hearing the verdict, she turned to trial spectators and told them that "this verdict coming from Israel and not from America".

-A New York Times reporter wrote that at times during the hearing Judge Berman seemed to be speaking to an audience beyond the courtroom in an apparent attempt to address widespread speculation about Siddiqui and her case.
+A reporter for The New York Times wrote that at times during the hearing Judge Berman seemed to be speaking to an audience beyond the courtroom in an apparent attempt to address widespread speculation about Siddiqui and her case.
 He gave as an example a reference to the five-year period before her 2008 arrest of Siddiqui's disappearance and claims of torture, where the judge said: "I am aware of no evidence in the record to substantiate these allegations or to establish them as fact.
 There is no credible evidence in the record that the United States officials and/or agencies detained Dr. Siddiqui".
+In sentencing her, Berman repeated the prosecution witnesses' claim that while she shot at Americans with an M-4 rifle she had said "I want to kill Americans" and "Death to America".
+Siddiqui said she forgave the soldier who had shot her, as well as the judge.
+She told the court: "I am a Muslim, but I do love America, too.
+I do not want any bloodshed.
+I really want to make peace and end the wars."

 At the time of sentencing, Siddiqui did not show any interest in filing an appeal, instead saying "I appeal to God and he hears me."
 After she was sentenced, she urged forgiveness and asked the public not to take any action in retaliation.
 She stated, "forgive everybody in my case, please ...
 Don't get angry.
 If I'm not angry, why should anyone else be?"
 In a notably gracious exchange between the bestower and recipient of an 80+ year sentence of incarceration, the judge wished her "the very best going forward", and both Siddiqui and the judge thanked each other.

 Imprisonment

 Siddiqui (Federal Bureau of Prisons #90279-054) was originally held at Metropolitan Detention Center, Brooklyn.
 She is now being held in Federal Medical Center, Carswell in Fort Worth, Texas, a federal prison for female inmates with special mental health needs, and also relatively close to the home of her brother Ali Siddiqui.
-Her release date is 20 June 2083.

-In July 2019, while visiting Washington, D.C., Pakistani Prime Minister Imran Khan suggested Siddiqui should be exchanged for Shakil Afridi, a Pakistani doctor accused of helping the Americans confirm the identity of Osama bin Laden, in advance of the raid where he was killed.
+Her release date is 30 June 2082.
+She was visited by her sister Fowzia Siddiqui in May 2023, accompanied by human rights lawyer Clive Stafford Smith and Jamaat-e-Islami senator Mushtaq Ahmad Khan.